 To estimate the treatment effect of the WM training, we regress outcome scores measured after the training period on a treatment indicator.
 We also include school fixed effects (because randomization was conducted within schools) and some basic control variables (gender, age in months on January 1, 2013, and age in months at the relevant test days).
 Furthermore, we conducted other treatments in the same sample, with a randomly chosen part of the WM treatment group and a randomly chosen part of the control group, a learning software training and a self-regulation training (Schunk et al. 2022).
-Of the n=279 children in the WM treatment group, n=145also received self-regulation training, and n=134 received only WM training.
-Of the n=293 children in the control group, n=133 received only self-regulation training, n=22 received learning software training, n=37 received self-regulation and learning software training, and n = 101 received regular classroom teaching.
-Both treatments are unrelated to the WM training.
-We control for the other treatments as well as for their interactions in all our estimations.
+The other treatments are unrelated to the WM training.
+Of the n = 279 children in the WM treatment group, n = 145 also received self-regulation training, and n = 134 received only WM training (pure WM training group).
+Of the n = 293 children in the control group, n = 133 received only self-regulation training, n = 22 received learning software training, n = 37 received self-regulation and learning software training, and n = 101 received regular classroom teaching (pure control group).
+We control for the other treatments as well as for their interactions in all our estimations (cf. Muralidharan, Romero, and Wüthrich 2023).
+This econometric specification enables us to identify the treatment effect of interest in this paper, i.e., the WM training effect, by the comparison between the pure control group and the pure WM training group.
+The effects of the combined interventions are not analyzed in this paper, as either their cell sizes are too small (n = 22, n = 37) or (for the cell combining the WM and the self-regulation training, n = 145) our randomization analysis with respect to socioeconomic characteristics (see Section III.A in the main paper) indicated significant imbalances between this cell and the pure control group.
 Finally, in the estimation of each outcome score we also control for the pre-training baseline (W1) level of that score.
 This is done instead of using the difference-in-differences estimator.
-The justification for this follows from the fact that "our" estimate of the treatment effect (by controlling for baseline scores) has approximately a variance of while the difference-in-differences estimator has a variance of where $\rho$ is the autocorrelation of the outcome measures and n is the number of observations.
-Thus, the advantage of the method we use is that the variance of the estimate is smaller, i.e., the treatment effect is estimated with higher precision if $\rho \neq 1$ (Frison and Pocock 1992; McKenzie 2012).
+The justification for this follows from the fact that "our" estimate of the treatment effect (by controlling for baseline scores) has approximately a variance of while the difference-in-differences estimator has a variance of where ρ is the autocorrelation of the outcome measures and n is the number of observations.
+Thus, the advantage of the method we use is that the variance of the estimate is smaller, i.e., the treatment effect is estimated with higher precision if $\rho < 1$ (Frison and Pocock 1992; McKenzie 2012).